dk14/wolfram-mega/docs/traders.md

 > Security: no ports should be open to public network in this mode.
 Use virtualization (e.g. virsh)

-or run a full demo:
+or run a full demo for plug and play:
 ```bash
 npm run demo
 ```